 You can access and start installed and authorized add-ons directly from the application the add-on extends (Gmail, Docs, Sheets, Slides, or Forms).

 Clicking an add-on icon opens the add-on interface, and clicking the icon again hides the interface.
-The location of the icon depends on whether
+The location of the icon depends on the client (desktop or mobile).

-For Gmail add-ons that extend the compose UI with compose actions, the add-on icons appear in the horizontal row at the bottom of the compose window.
+G Suite add-ons can extend the Gmail compose UI, which provide add-on functionality from Gmail's "compose message" window.
+For these add-ons, the add-on icon appears in the horizontal row at the bottom of the compose window.
 The add-on icons are placed to the right of the standard icons for message formatting, attaching files, and so forth.

-On mobile, the add-on icons appear as a horizontal row at the bottom of the currently open message or draft.
+On mobile, the G Suite add-ons that extend Gmail have icons that appear as a horizontal row at the bottom of the currently open message or draft.
 Clicking an icon opens that interface at the bottom of the message.

-For Gmail add-ons that extend the compose UI with compose actions, the add-on icons appear in the compose view's top-right menu.
+For G Suite add-ons that extend the Gmail with compose actions, the add-on icons appear in the compose view's top-right menu.

 Most editor add-ons create one or more menu items in the Add-ons menu of the editor.
 It's a best practice to create at least one menu item for an editor add-on to serve as the initial launch point that explains the add-on's purpose and usage.
 Selecting one of the add-on menu items causes some functionality of that add-on to start; often add-ons use menu items to open the main sidebar or dialog that represents the primary add-on interface.

 Google Forms doesn't use the same menu bar as the other editors.
 Instead, you can find Forms add-on menu items by clicking theicon in the upper left of the Forms editor interface.
 Forms add-ons only extend the form editor, not the forms that are sent out to for replies.